 I played tourist in my own town for once, and when I took some time out to explore downtown Rochester I uncovered a hidden gem: an old subway system and aqueduct covered in graffiti art.
-The city has talked about tearing it down, but the tunnels are practically an urban-art museum and with a little revitalization could be a tourist attraction in their own right.
+The city has talked about tearing it down, but the tunnels are practically an urban-art museum and – with a little revitalization – could be a fascinating tourist attraction.

 Mike, the pilot, was also a U.S. Merchant Marine who worked on the freighter ships and never had a real “home” to go to.
 He lived out of his car for many years, but always had his “soul mate” – his Cessna 180 – that he flew around New England during the summer months when he wasn’t at sea.
 Mike loved grass strips, so we landed at Basin Harbor, Vermont and I pitched my tent just to the side of the grass runway.
 While at Basin Harbor, I checked out the Lake Champlain Maritime Museum, where a replica of the 1776 gunboat, the Philadelphia II, rested in the cove.
 As soon as I climbed aboard, the rain came pouring down and Don, the historian dressed like a patriot, ushered me on board to take shelter from the rain.
 I listened to him explain the importance of Lake Champlain during the Revolutionary War long after the rain stopped.

 I crawled into my tent that night and fell asleep – just like my nephew had – to 4th of July weekend fireworks exploding in the sky above the lake.